banner

 FAQ

-Are aluminum foam sandwich panels suitable for exterior applications?
+Are metal sheet PU sandwich panels suitable for all climates?

 References